Aree Song

 Aree Song (송아리), (born Aree Wongluekiet 1 May 1986) is a Korean professional golfer who plays on the LPGA Tour.
+She is a South Korean citizen, and has represented Thailand in junior team competition, but she has spent much of her life in the United States.

+Biography

+Song was born on 1 May 1986, in Bangkok, Thailand.
 Her father is South Korean and her mother is Thai.
-She was born in Bangkok, Thailand.
-She is a South Korean citizen, and has represented Thailand in junior team competition, but she has spent much of her life in the United States.

-Early life and amateur career
+She has a twin sister, Naree Song (송나리) who has also been a member of the LPGA Tour.

+Amateur career

 Song was a child prodigy, setting a number of "youngest" age records.
 She won the 1999 U.S. Girls' Junior Championship (held at Green Spring Valley Hunt Club in Owings Mills, Maryland) at thirteen years old, becoming the youngest player to win any United States Golf Association championship.
 In 2000, she tied for 10th place in the Kraft Nabisco Championship, at the age of thirteen.
 The same year, a few months after her fourteenth birthday, she became the youngest ever semi-finalist at the U.S. Women's Amateur.
 In 2001, she was the recipient of the Nancy Lopez Award, which is presented to the best female amateur golfer of the year.
 The next year she placed first individually at the World Amateur Team Championships (Espirito Santo Trophy) and helped Thailand to a second-place finish.
 She won a number of adult amateur events in 2002 and 2003 and in the latter year she placed fifth at the U.S. Women's Open.